IraAngeles-IBM/AseanDEG/IBMCLOUDCREATE.md

-# Create IBM Cloud Account
+# Create IBMId and Cloud Account

 1. Go to [IBM Cloud](https://cloud.ibm.com)
 2. Create IBMId and Cloud account.
 Click on the highlighted button on the left